Research Areas

 Neural Mechanisms of Speech Perception in Aging

-During my PhD studies, I was awarded a $145,000 fellowship from the National Institutes of Health to promote diversity in biomedical research to investigate speech perceptoin in noise in middle-aged adults.
+During my PhD studies, I was awarded a $145,000 fellowship from the National Institutes of Health to promote diversity in biomedical research to investigate speech perception in noise in middle-aged adults, and I was also supported by a NIH Institutional Training Grant in Auditory and Vestibular Neuroscience that led to this work.
 This line of work has resulted in several publications:

 1. McHaney, J. R., Gnanateja, G. N., Smayda, K. E., Zinszer, B. D., & Chandrasekaran, B. (2021).
 Cortical Tracking of Speech in Delta Band Relates to Individual Differences in Speech in Noise Comprehension in Older Adults.
 Ear and Hearing, 42(2), 343-354.